Adrita-Khan/GRB-ML/README.md

 - **Improve Empirical Relations**: Develop tighter, more accurate relations that provide better standardization than existing Amati and Yonetoku relations.
 - **Cross-validation**: Ensure robust model performance through comprehensive testing and validation procedures.

-## Contributing

-We welcome contributions from the community!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-### How to Contribute

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-### Areas for Contribution

-- Data collection and curation
-- New ML model implementations
-- Cosmological analysis improvements
-- Documentation and tutorials
-- Bug fixes and performance optimizations

 ## License